-Our integrated learning experience is delivered on the Paul Smith’s campus in facilities that include six commercial-quality food laboratories and a baking laboratory equipped with commercial baking equipment.
+Our integrated learning experience is delivered on the Paul Smith’s College campus in facilities that include six commercial-quality food laboratories and a baking laboratory equipped with commercial baking equipment.

-These hands-on learning experiences are further reinforced in a semester-long series of hotel, culinary and food service work experiences.
+These hands-on learning experiences are further reinforced in a semester-long series of hotel, culinary, and food service work experiences.
 Students develop and practice skills under the direction of faculty while working off-campus with industry professionals at a variety of hospitality and food service businesses.

 Auguste Escoffier School of Culinary Arts-Austin

 Location: Austin, Texas

-For years, culinary and pastry professionals have been graduating from this schoos, and many have gone on to achieve personal satisfaction and professional acclaim in establishments and institutions around the country.
+For years, culinary and pastry professionals have been graduating from this school, and many have gone on to achieve personal satisfaction and professional acclaim in establishments and institutions around the country.
 Most chose Auguste Escoffier School of Culinary Arts over bigger, less personal schools because they offer, among other things, small class sizes.

 Imagine a learning environment where an acclaimed Chef Educator is right by your side, giving you the personalized attention you need to master culinary or pastry techniques.
 The majority of your day is hands-on, experiential learning.

 Location: Louisville, Kentucky

-Location: Boston, Mass.
+Location: Boston, Massachusetts